caleb531/sinon-matchers/README.md

 (e.g. Jest, Playwright, and Vitest).

-This project was created as a fork of the excellent [jest-sinon](https://github.com/djkf/jest-sinon) because, while it worked seamlessly with Jest, was not compatible with testing frameworks like Playwright due to Playwright's lack of a global `expect` object.
-Therefore,
+This project was created as a fork of the excellent [jest-sinon](https://github.com/djkf/jest-sinon) package because, while it worked seamlessly with Jest, was not compatible with testing frameworks like Playwright due to Playwright's lack of a global `expect` object.
+Therefore, this package exists to expose jest-sinon's matchers in a way that's agnostic to the testing framework you use.

 ### Example